Hardiness Zone: 2-9

-Rock harlequin leaves have a blue-green hue and are arranged in an opposite pattern on the stem.
+Rock harlequin leaves have a blue-green hue and grow in opposite arrangements on the stem.

-Each leaf is divided into many lobes which have smooth margins.
+Each spatulate-shaped leaf is divided into many lobes which have entire margins.

 The upper surface of the leaves is slightly velvety, while the lower surface is smooth.